Grand Lodge of Ohio

-The Grand Lodge of Ohio, formally known as the Grand Lodge of Free & Accepted Masons of Ohio, is the governing body of the largest group of Masonic lodges in Ohio (the next largest being the Most Worshipful Prince Hall Grand Lodge of Ohio).
+The Grand Lodge of Ohio, formally known as the Grand Lodge of Free & Accepted Masons of Ohio, is the governing body of the largest group of Masonic lodges in Ohio.
+(The next largest being the Most Worshipful Prince Hall Grand Lodge of Ohio.)
 The Grand Lodge of Ohio follows the Anglo-American tradition of Freemasonry that is common in the United States.
-In 2018, the Grand Lodge reported a total membership of 75,000 Master Masons.
-The current Grand Master is Most Worshipful Brother Timothy S. Wheeland.
+In 2023, the Grand Lodge reported a total membership of 75,000 Master Masons.

 Formation

 The Grand Lodge of Ohio was formed on January 4–8, 1808 by a convention of five of the six Masonic lodges then meeting in Ohio.
 The convention was held in the statehouse at Chillicothe and, on January 7, Rufus Putnam was elected Grand Master.

 Prior to formation of the Grand Lodge of Ohio, six lodges operated under authority of charters issued by their individual parent grand lodges in the eastern United States: